 |John D. Constable International Traveling Fellowship

-For the ninth consecutive year, The American Association of Plastic Surgeons is pleased to announce the John D. Constable International Traveling Fellowship in Plastic Surgery.
+For the twelfth consecutive year, the American Association of Plastic Surgeons is pleased to announce the John D. Constable International Traveling Fellowship in Plastic Surgery.
 True to its mission, the award provides a unique opportunity for an international plastic surgeon to study and train with AAPS members and leaders in American plastic surgery.

-Over the past eight years, plastic surgeons from Iraq, China, Egypt, Malaysia, Vietnam, Albania and Pakistan have been selected as recipients and have benefited from this exceptional experience.
-In their final reports, they have all expressed a profound gratitude for the knowledge and experience gained and the sense that the experience has indeed changed the course of their lives and careers.
+Plastic surgeons from Iraq, China, Egypt, Malaysia, Vietnam, Albania, Pakistan, Nigeria, and India have been selected as recipients and have benefited from this exceptional experience.
+Read their final reports in which they have all expressed a profound gratitude for the knowledge and experience gained and the sense that the experience has indeed changed the course of their lives and careers.
 They have returned to their respective countries with an enhanced ability to treat patients and train their colleagues.

 The fellowship invites an international plastic surgeon to come to the United States under the auspices of the American Association of Plastic Surgeons.
 The goal is to improve the fellow’s understanding of American plastic surgery and to promote good will and academic interchange among surgeons of the international and American surgical communities.
 The chosen fellow will be in the United States as an observer for a period of 6-12 weeks under the sponsorship of members of the American Association of Plastic Surgeons.